+What is Ford?
 Ford Motor Company is an American auto manufacturer based in Detroit (Dearborn, Mich.) and was founded by Henry Ford in 1903.
 Ford is the second largest automaker in the U.S. and the fifth-largest in the world based on annual vehicle sales in 2010.
+Ford Motor company cars, trucks, and vans are are utilized by many fleets in the U.S.

 In addition to making the Lincoln brand, the company owns stakes in several other vehicle-makers, including Mazda and Aston Martin.
 Ford once owned Jaguar and Land Rover, but those were sold to Tata Motors of India in 2008.
 In 2010 Ford sold Volvo to Geely Automobile.
 Ford discontinued the Mercury in 2010.